TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 October 27, 2024

 I returned to try to tets out the Julia programs, but the same issue persisted.
 There are deprecation notices on some packages.
+Okay slight update, some code is running in linux Julia but not in vscode.
+I will run through the code tomorrow to check and see what exactly is hitting the errors.
+This way i can finaly work on the low fidelity simulator.